Taxus baccata yew

 Once one becomes familiar with the yew it is readily recognized by its dark green dense appearance.
 The needles are about an inch long, paler underneath, and may be in flat sprays.
-Male and female trees occur; the flowers are small and scaly, but the fruit is a very noticeable red fleshy aril containing a hard-shelled poisonous seed.
+Male and female trees occur; the male cones are round and scaly, but the female cone is a very noticeable red fleshy aril containing a hard-shelled poisonous seed.
 The leaves are also poisonous to animals that eat them, and Julius Caesar reported that the Gaulish chieftain Catuvolcus committed suicide by eating yew.
-See three specimens at the front of Kingscote Gardens and another across the driveway from the southwest corner of the building.
+See three specimens in the front half of Kingscote Gardens, two females not far from the front corners of the house and the other near the bunya bunya.
 In Palo Alto, a 25-foot-tall multitrunk T. baccata grows at the Museum of American Heritage, 351 Homer Avenue.
 The tree undoubtedly was planted soon after Dr. Tom Williams, one of Palo Alto’s early physicians, built the structure as his home in 1907.

 The wood is famous for hardness, durability, and versatility.
 Bows were made of yew in antiquity, according to Virgil, and yews also armed English longbowmen.
 Yews were planted all over England as a military measure, and survive today, in protected places, especially churchyards, where their dark and somber appearance is an unintended consequence of old wars.
 Virgil also comments on their appearance:

 “A downhill path is shaded by the funereal yew, it leads through soundless silence to the nether regions.”
 The cypress, the goldenrain, pagoda, and mayten trees have also been planted as memorials.